matteolutz/umber-lang/README.md

 ...
 ```
 .
-You can use all the options shown above by just replace the `cargo run` with `umber`.
+You can use all the options shown above by just replacing the `cargo run` with `umber`.